-Credit Challenges
+Credit challenges

-- " Faroese economy's dependence on fishing and fish farming sector - " High debt levels expected to remain due to a current major infrastructure project - " Some refinancing risk due to debt structure
+- " Faroese economy's dependence on fishing and fish farming sector - " Moderate debt levels and some off-balance liabilities - " Some refinancing risk due to debt structure

-Rating Outlook
+Rating outlook

 The outlook is stable.
 This reflects the successful implementation of a long term deficit reduction plan, improved macroeconomic metrics and a stable relationship with the Kingdom of Denmark.